 - Enjoy as a tasty mung bean soup

-- The leftover dal can be kneaded with some flour to make dal paratha (an Indian bread)
+- The leftover moong dal can be kneaded with some whole wheat flour to make dal paratha (an Indian bread)

 Green moong dal

-- 1 cup whole mung bean green moong dal
+- 1 cup whole mung beans green moong dal

 - 1 medium-sized onion finely chopped